 1. Discover how you want your clothes to make you feel

-If you’re struggling to identify your style personality then asking yourself how you want your clothes to make you feel can be a useful tool.
+If you’re struggling to identify your style personality, asking yourself how you want your clothes to make you feel can be a useful tool.
 For example, do you want your clothes to make you feel confident, powerful, creative, and sexy?

 The effect that clothing can have on how we feel can’t be understated.
-In this study, 96% of participants said their emotional state changes depending on what style of clothing they wear.
-So, determining what you want to achieve with your look can be a helpful way to guide your style.
+In this study, 96% of participants said their emotional state changes depending on the style of clothing they wear.
+So, determining what you’d like to achieve with your look can be a helpful way to guide your style.

-For example, if you want to stand out from the crowd, then you could try including a bold animal print in your outfit.
-Or, if you want to feel strong and confident, why not go for a classic tailored suit?
-Research has shown that wearing a suit can in fact make us feel more powerful.
+For example, if you want to stand out from the crowd, you could include a bold animal print in your outfit.
+Or, to feel strong and confident, why not go for a classic tailored suit?
+Research has shown that wearing a suit can, in fact, make us feel more powerful.

 2. Find your colour palette

-Colour is a powerful tool in fashion and can be used to evoke all kinds of feelings and moods.
+Colour is a powerful tool in fashion and can evoke all kinds of feelings and moods.
 For example, this study found that 90% of consumers’ first impressions are based on colour alone.

 As such, the colours you wear can have a huge impact on your overall look and how you feel about yourself.
 For example, according to colour psychology studies, red reflects power, energy, and strength, while blue generates a calm, relaxed, integral vibe.

-If this sounds appealing to you but you’re unsure which colours to wear or suit you best, then you might be interested in having a colour analysis.
+If this sounds appealing but you’re unsure which colours would suit you best, you might be interested in having a colour analysis.

-A colour analysis can be done either online or in person and will identify shades which naturally and physiologically complement your natural tones, enhance the glow of your skin, help your eye colour pop and give a healthy, youthful look.
+This can be done either online or in person and will identify shades that physiologically complement your natural tones, enhance your skin’s glow, help your eye colour pop, and give you a healthy, youthful look.

 Find your colour palette

 It’s common for everyone’s style to fall into two or three personality styles, with one being dominant.
-For example, someone’s style may be mostly timeless classic, but also have features of sassy chic running through it too.
+For example, someone’s style may be mostly timeless classic, but also have features of sassy chic.

-In order to feel most like yourself, it’s generally agreed that it’s best to build your wardrobe around your main style personality.
+To feel most like yourself, it’s generally helpful to build your wardrobe around your main style personality.

-However, this doesn’t mean that you can’t also dip freely into other style personalities when you want to or need to.
-This is important, as naturally, there’ll be times in life when you may need to adapt your style in order to dress appropriately for certain occasions.
+However, this doesn’t mean that you can’t also dip freely into other style personalities when you want or need to.
+This is important, as there’ll be times in life when you might need to adapt your style to dress for certain occasions.

-For example, a woman whose style essence is fashion-led may need to tie in aspects from other personality styles – for example, a more elegant, chic, or timeless classic look – to dress appropriately for occasions such as an interview or other formal environment.
+For example, someone whose style essence is fashion-led may need to borrow aspects from other personality styles – for example, a more elegant, chic, or timeless classic look – to dress appropriately for occasions such as an interview or wedding.

-4. Look to shops and figures who match your style personality for inspiration
+4. Get inspiration from shops and figures who match your style

-If you’ve identified your style personality but would like some help building your wardrobe, it can help to look to outside resources for some inspiration.
+If you’ve identified your style personality but would like some help building your wardrobe, it can help to use outside resources for inspiration.

 For example, you could look to celebrity figures who have the same style personality as you for outfit ideas, and visit shops and brands that specialise in that kind of look.